genropy/genropy_saved/docs/genro/database/structure/packages/webpages/webpages.rst

         * Check the :ref:`genro_controllers_intro`;
         * list of :ref:`genro_datacontroller_index`.

-    Please check every relative section (clicking on their name) to master the language that Genro uses to handle these different tools.

     We are going now to introduce the :ref:`webpages_GnrCustomWebPage`, the standard class used to build the webpages.

 .. _webpages_GnrCustomWebPage: